hariharanragothaman/algoFlow/README.md

 7. Test Problems

 ### Algo Templates
-1. The purpose of this folder is to house pseudo-code for some common algorithm idea implementations.
+1. The purpose of this folder is to house pseudocode for some common algorithm idea implementations.